bawuenet/nagios_system_light_dark_mode/README.md

 This is a modification of the Nagios 4x default `exfoliation` theme.
 It does support light as well as dark mode and will switch based on the CSS media selector `prefers-color-scheme` which is browser controlled.

+When your local machine switches to dark-mode, so will the Nagios interface with this theme.

 ## Modifications

  - Instead of hardcoding color codes all over the place, they are now centrally defined as